 I wish the idea of time would drain out of my cells and leave me quiet even on this shore.

 The textures and articles referenced in Acclimatizing Cadence originate from Elmo’s house and the area; they have connections to a pre-colonial meal, a distinct personal collection and the utilitarian items that populate a home.
-Some of these items have, made their way directly into the exhibition, while in other cases they have motivated new pieces.
+Some of these items have made their way directly into the exhibition, while in other cases they have motivated new pieces.
 The wall-sized paintings constructed of salvaged polyester sheers stiffened by acrylic medium shroud the main space of Christie Contemporary.
 They act as a threshold, like a mosquito net or foyer—a protective but visually penetrative wall that contemplates notions of privacy, intimacy and protection.
-In the space between these paintings one can take a moment to be immersed and allow the eye to see the paintings, or to see through them, to oscillate between feeling seen and hidden.
+In the space of these paintings one can take a moment to be immersed and allow the eye to see one or both paintings, or to see through them, to oscillate between feeling seen and hidden.